adkSpence/adkspence.github.io/_projects/abscondo.md

 3. Output:
    - plaintext: The original data, after reversing the Triple DES encryption.
 ~~~
 NB: This pseudocode abstracts away the details of the DES algorithm and assumes the existence of DES_Encrypt and DES_Decrypt functions which perform DES encryption and decryption respectively.
-It also doesn't address padding, mode of operation, or initialization vectors (IVs) which are important for real-world implementations.
+It also doesn't address padding, mode of operation, or initialization vectors (IVs) which are also important for real-world implementations.
+More info on them in the System Architecture section.

 ### **Working Together** ###
 So, how do we use these two methods for our clubhouse?
 First, we do our secret handshake using Diffie-Hellman to create a secret key that only you and your friend know.
 Then, you use that key to lock your message in the Triple DES secret box.
 Now, you can send your secret message across the playground, and even if someone else finds it, they can't open the box and read it!